25 September 2024

 With hundreds of different roles across the country, it’s not uncommon for staff at Corrections to start in one role and move across to another.
 This could be include moving across to another frontline role or trying their hand at a role more involved in strategy or enabling.

-We talked to three staff members who moved across into different roles within Corrections, to hear how they found the transition, and any advice they have for people considering something new.
+We talked to three staff members who moved across into different roles within Corrections, to hear how they found the transition, and any advice they have for people considering a new step in their career pathway.

 Samuel – Community Work Supervisor to Corrections Officer